DikshantMalik/DikshantMalik/README.md

 👋 Hi, I’m @DikshantMalik.
-I come from a background of Identity, Enterprise Mobilty & Security & recently Azure technologies.
+I come from a background of Identity, Enterprise Mobilty & Security and Azure cloud.

 📫 How to reach me:
 - 📧 Email: dikshantmalik@outlook.com